dazajuandaniel/juandaza.me/docs/guide/certifications/azure_dp_100/dp100_module4.md

 ### Adding Datastores to a Workspace
 Every workspace has 2 built-in datasores by default (Storage Blob Containter & Azure Storaga File Container), however, you can add external ones since data might be there.

+**Notes:**

+* It is a good idea to change the default datastore
+* Parquet format is generally better for performance
+* *Premium* level storage in Azure Blob is usually better for performance of large files but more costly.

 #### Registering a Datastore
 ```python
 from azureml.core import Workspace, Datastore